-- is in operation. - > We recommend to bleed the heating system after the initial heater operation and to check the glycol content.
-Observe notes in chapter 12. - ▶ When the heater is turned on, it starts with the last settings used. - > For further information, see the separate manufacturer's instruction manual and observe the maintenance instructions found in chapter 12. - > For further information about the use of the boiler see section "Boiler".
+- The circulating pump must always be turned on when the hot-water heater is in operation. - When the heater is turned on, it starts with the last settings used. - ▶ For further information, see the separate manufacturer's instruction manual and observe the maintenance instructions found in chapter 12. - > For further information about the use of the boiler see section "Boiler".